-The financial statements have been prepared on a historical cost basis except certain items that are measured at fair value a explained in accounting policies.
+The financial statements have been prepared on a historical cost basis except certain items that are measured at fair value as explained in accounting policies.

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction betwee market participants at the measurement date, regardless of whether that price is directly observable or estimated using anothe valuation technique.
-In estimating the fair value of an asset or a liability, the Company takes into account the characteristics c the asset or liability, if market participants would take those characteristics into account when pricing the asset or liability at th measurement date.
-Fair value for measurement and/or disclosure purposes in these financial statements is determined on suc a basis, except for leasing transactions that are within the scope of Ind AS 116 - Leases, and measurements that have som similarities to fair value but are not fair value, such as net realisable value in Ind AS 2 - Inventories or value in use in Ind AS 3 - Impairment of Assets.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, regardless of whether that price is directly observable or estimated using another valuation technique.
+In estimating the fair value of an asset or a liability, the Company takes into account the characteristics of the asset or liability, if market participants would take those characteristics into account when pricing the asset or liability at the measurement date.
+Fair value for measurement and/or disclosure purposes in these financial statements is determined on such a basis, except for leasing transactions that are within the scope of Ind AS 116 - Leases, and measurements that have some similarities to fair value but are not fair value, such as net realisable value in Ind AS 2 - Inventories or value in use in Ind AS 36 - Impairment of Assets.

-These financial statements are presented in Indian National Rupee ( $\mathfrak{T}$ ), which is the Company's functional currency.
-A amounts have been rounded to the nearest $\mathfrak{T}$ Lakhs, except when otherwise indicated.
+These financial statements are presented in Indian National Rupee ('₹'), which is the Company's functional currency.
+All amounts have been rounded to the nearest ₹ Lakhs, except when otherwise indicated.